thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 So there you have it!
 Generation of a modified interface through introspection.

-I would like to thank Adam Ruppe and Ali Çehreli and the D forumites for their help in debugging and suggestions.
+I would like to thank Adam Ruppe and Ali Cehreli and the D forumites for their help in debugging and suggestions.
 I would also like to thank Rikarin for providing the translation of the C header.